deesynertz/deesynertz/README.md

 - 🌱 I’m currently learning different programming Languages like Python, Java
 - 💞️ I’m looking to collaborate on my projects
 - 📫 How to reach me
 -    Phone: +255 744 004 897
--                   Official Email: deogratiasalison@yahoo.com,
+-    Official: deogratiasalison@yahoo.com,
--                   Work Email: deesynertz@gmail.com
+-    Work: deesynertz@gmail.com

 <!---
 deesynertz/deesynertz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.